 - The system also maximizes quality by presenting the different cluster sets randomly to different workers to avoid a bias of the worker to spend more time on the first set presented

-- By asking the worker to evaluate each cluster before evaluating the overall cluster set, the system encourages evaluation of each cluster
+- By asking the worker to evaluate each cluster before evaluating the overall cluster set, the system encourages the evaluation of each cluster

 - The system provides a maximum number of high quality or important search items for each cluster to assist the crowdsource worker in evaluating redundancy between clusters in a cluster set

-- The system facilitates consensus on refinement of cluster sets, such as merging two clusters in the cluster set, deleting a cluster from the cluster set, or deleting specific topics or search items from a cluster, and may automatically make changes to the cluster set definition when a minimum number of workers recommend the same refinement
+- The system facilitates consensus on the refinement of cluster sets, such as merging two clusters in the cluster set, deleting a cluster from the cluster set, or deleting specific topics or search items from a cluster, and may automatically make changes to the cluster set definition when a minimum number of workers recommend the same refinement

 The Search Result Clustering Patent can be found at: